 - Use unique coupon codes in your ads and landing pages.
 If you use unique coupon codes in your ads and landing pages, then you can match the codes back to the ad and keyword that generated the sale.

-Ingredient #9: AdWords Settings for Success
+Google AdWords Step #9: AdWords Settings for Success

 Here are the most important settings to watch out for:

 - Search vs. Display

 - Negative Keywords